 - Turn in assignments

 - See my grades

-- Make a video or audio recording, or a screen capture
+- Make a video or audio recording, or a screen capture (outside of GLOW)

 - Scan handwritten assignments into PDFs for online submission; use Google Drive App (Android) Scan and Scanner in Note (iOS), or CamScanner Basic for both Android and iPhone.